How can we help you today?

 • Planning ahead with smart, affordable tools from Network Solutions helps you build confidently without overspending.

 There’s a common belief that starting an e-commerce store just means building a website and selling items.
 Sure, it’s cheaper than opening a brick-and-mortar business, but there are still costs to consider.
 Yes, you’ll need a domain name and website hosting, but that’s not the end of it.
-Perhaps you’ll want to invest in accounting software and marketing for your business to bloom, and suddenly, your expenses just seem to add up.
+Perhaps you’ll want to invest in accounting software and marketing for your business to bloom, and suddenly, costs start stacking up.

 In the U.S., new businesses spend about $40,000 on average in their first year.
 Online businesses often cost less, but expenses can still vary based on your business idea, setup, and tools.
-That may sound like a lot, but you don’t have to spend a fortune if you know how to play your game right.
+That may sound like a lot, but you don’t have to spend a fortune if you plan your costs early.

 That’s why we’re here to help you navigate the typical costs and go over ways to keep your expenses low while building a successful business online.